Pest control operators and wildlife control

 A pest control licence will list one or more authorisations depending on the type of pest control work the licence holder is qualified to undertake.
 The authorisations available are:

-- pesticides formulated for the control of pest animals and to protect an area or place in or around a building used for commercial or domestic purposes
+- pesticides that have been formulated for the control of pest animals; to protect an area or place in a building used for commercial purposes or domestic premises or privately owned land adjacent to domestic premises

 If a PCO intends to undertake wildlife control (for example, possums), they must also hold a Wildlife Licence or an Authority to Control Wildlife (ACTW) issued by DELWP.